Shining light on short-range atomic ordering in semiconductors alloys

-\methodTitle{EXAFS Spectroscopy \& Bayesian SRO Analysis.} \textit{Measurement:} Fluorescence-yield \ac{exafs} measurements were performed at the \ac{ssrl} beamline 11-2~\cite{bl11_2}. \Ac{nw} samples were exfoliated onto Kapton tape and maintained at liquid helium temperatures to suppress thermal disorder. \ce{Ge} K-edge and \ce{Sn} K-edge spectra were collected using a \ac{pips} detector (with \ce{Ga} filter) and a 30-element \ce{Ge} detector (with \ce{Cd} filter), respectively.
-Data reduction, including dead-time correction, energy calibration, and background subtraction, was performed using \textsc{SIXPACK} and \textsc{ATHENA}~\cite{ravel2005}.
-The isolated fine-structure oscillations $\chi(k)$ extraction involved (i) fitting and subtracting a linear polynomial in the pre-edge region to eliminate instrumental background and non-resonant absorption, and (ii) applying cubic spline functions to model the atomic background in the post-edge region.
+\methodTitle{EXAFS Spectroscopy \& Bayesian SRO Analysis.} \textit{Measurement:} Fluorescence-yield \ac{exafs} measurements were performed at the \ac{ssrl} beamline 7-3.
+To eliminate potential substrate background contributions, \ce{Ge}/\ce{GeSn} core/shell \acp{nw} were mechanically exfoliated from their \ce{Ge} (111) growth substrates and transferred onto Kapton tape.
+Owing to the small volume fraction of \ce{Ge} cores ($\sim$2\%) relative to the \ce{GeSn} shells in the core/shell geometry, the measured \ac{exafs} signal originates almost exclusively from the shell region.
+Nanowire samples were maintained at liquid helium temperatures ($\SI{7}{\kelvin}$) to suppress thermal disorder. \ce{Ge} K-edge and \ce{Sn} K-edge spectra were collected using a \ac{pips} detector (with \ce{Ga} filter) and a 30-element \ce{Ge} detector (with \ce{Cd} filter), respectively.
+Data reduction, including dead-time correction, energy calibration, and background subtraction, was performed using \textsc{SIXPACK} and \textsc{ATHENA} software~\cite{ravel2005}.
+The isolated fine-structure oscillations $\chi(k)$ extraction involved: (i) fitting and subtracting a linear polynomial in the pre-edge region to eliminate instrumental background and non-resonant absorption, and (ii) applying cubic spline functions to model the atomic background in the post-edge region.
 All data processing steps were performed with the \textsc{ATHENA} software package.
+Sub-\knn{1} features (\fref{fig:Fig3}{d}) result from the presence of \ce{SnO_x} from surface oxidation of the shells.